dolthub/docs/content/reference/sql/version-control/remotes.md

 ## DoltHub

-[DoltHub](https://www.dolthub.com) is a remote we DoltHub Inc host.
-Public repositories are free.
+[DoltHub](https://www.dolthub.com) is a remote operated by DoltHub Inc. Public repositories are free.
 Private repositories are free up to a Gigabyte.
-After a Gigabyte, private repositories are $50.month and scale up in cost after 100GB.
+After a Gigabyte, private repositories are $50 a month and scale up in cost after 100GB.
 DoltHub adds a web GUI to your remotes along with Forks, Pull Requests, and Issues.

 See the [Getting Started Guide for DoltHub](../../../introduction/getting-started/data-sharing.md) on how to get started with a DoltHub remote.